lethokuhlelethi-svg/data-analysis-internship-repo/README.md

 ## 📝 License

-This project was completed as part of the AnalystLab Africa 8-Week Data Analytics Internship Programme.
+This project was completed as part of the AnalystLab Africa Week 1 and 2 Internship program

 ---